What’s the VALUE of a Manuscript Evaluation?

 Publisher, Author, Mentor

-Note: As of Feb 15, 2018, our evaluation fee starts at $300 plus HST; this would include up to a 15,000-word manuscript.
-For larger manuscripts simply add $100 (plus HST) for every additional 15,000 words.
+Note: Our evaluation fee starts at $550 plus HST for manuscript word-counts up to 20,000.
+For larger manuscripts add $100 (plus HST) for every additional 15,000 words.
 Subject to change.
 To be confirmed by I C Publishing at time of review.
 Should this be of interest to you, please begin by filling out the Manuscript Submission form details, and we will get back to you as soon as we can.